krzemienski/awesome-from-stars/README.md

 * [Eyevinn/autovmaf-api](https://github.com/Eyevinn/autovmaf-api): API to orchestrate AutoVMAF jobs
 * [Eyevinn/AutoVMAF-Excel-Accel](https://github.com/Eyevinn/AutoVMAF-Excel-Accel): Python script to generate spreadsheets from AutoVMAF-API results.
 * [Eyevinn/autovmaf-preprocessing](https://github.com/Eyevinn/autovmaf-preprocessing):  Tool that analyses a video via a combination of motion and sharpness to determine the most suitable parts to be used for VMAF analysis. https://github.com/Eyevinn/autovmaf
-* [CrypticSignal/AV-converter](https://github.com/CrypticSignal/AV-converter): A web app to convert an audio/video file to another format.
+* [CrypticSignal/AV-converter](https://github.com/CrypticSignal/AV-converter): A web app to convert an audio or video file to another format.
 You can also download YouTube videos at the /yt endpoint.
 * [AOMediaCodec/av1-isobmff](https://github.com/AOMediaCodec/av1-isobmff): Official specification of the AOM group for the carriage of AV1 in ISOBMFF
 * [federicoserraino/AV1-performance-analysis](https://github.com/federicoserraino/AV1-performance-analysis): Performance analysis about AV1, HEVC and AVC video compression formats in desktop and mobile environment.
 Some sample of encoding, decoding and performance data collection scripts have been included.
 * [Eyevinn/av1-player](https://github.com/Eyevinn/av1-player): Eyevinn AV1 player